egberts/egberts.github.io-src/content/articles/linux-network-packet-large-using.md

 Date: 2018-09-24T09:38
 category: research
 tags: ethernet, packet
+summary: How to use over-sized Ethernet packets in your home network.

 Your customer is using large network packets.
 And by large packets, this means packet size greater than 1514 bytes.

 In computer networking, the maximum transmission unit (MTU) of a communications protocol of a layer is the size (in bytes) of the largest